 There’s no way to check battery status on the headset or in Audeze HQ, but we charged the headset for around 6 hours before starting the test, and given that Audeze says a full charge only takes three hours, it’s safe to say we started at a full charge.

+In game, frequency response like this shouldn’t cause any problems.
 Playing games like Sea of Thieves and Risk of Rain 2 on PC, the Audeze Penrose handled the often chaotic mix of music and in-game audio very well.
 I never felt like I was losing important cues or having trouble hearing dialog amidst a crush of other sound effects in Assassin’s Creed Valhalla, either.

 Because of the PlayStation 5‘s spatial audio system, there’s no built-in surround sound with this headset, but that’s not that big of a deal if you don’t play games like Fortnite or Apex Legends.
 Even if you do play those games, stereo sound still provides a decent amount directionality.
 You can always turn on Windows Sonic on PC if need be.